HengSoftwareEngineer/click/README.md

    *To check versions, run:*
    `flutter --version`

+---

+## 🔥 Requirements

 - **[Visual Studio Code](https://code.visualstudio.com/)** — added to PATH with the `code` command available.
    *To check versions, run:*
    `code --version`
+  ⚠️ Missing or misconfigured tools may cause errors during usage.

 > If any of the above are missing or incorrectly set up, you may encounter errors during use.